argoproj/argoproj/community/ecosystem-projects.md

 ## About

 The [Argo Project](https://github.com/argoproj) consists of four core projects that implement the main use-cases.
-In addition to the core project repositories the [Argo Project Labs](https://github.com/argoproj-labs) organization hosts repositories of dependencies and ecosystem projects assoociated with the core projects.
+In addition to the core project repositories the [Argo Project Labs](https://github.com/argoproj-labs) organization hosts repositories of dependencies and ecosystem projects associated with the core projects.

 * Core project dependencies are projects which are either shared code libraries (such as [gitops-engine](https://github.com/argoproj/gitops-engine), [pkg](https://github.com/argoproj/pkg) or [argo-ui](https://github.com/argoproj/argo-ui) ) or repositories that host release/deployments